romain-grecourt/helidon-docs/src/se/cors.md

 OpenAPI built-in service automatically adds to your application.

-Integrating CORS support into these built-in services allows such third-party web sites and their browser applications, or more generally, apps from any other origin, to work with your Helidon application.
+Integrating CORS support into these built-in services allows such third-party websites and their browser applications, or more generally, apps from any other origin, to work with your Helidon application.